GoogleCloudPlatform/professional-services/examples/bigquery-table-access-pattern-analysis/README.md

 # Table Access Pattern Analysis
-This module consists of deep dive analysis of a BigQuery environment in Google Cloud Platform, according to audt logs - data access data, which can be used to optimise BigQuery usage, and improve time, space and cost of BigQuery.
+This module consists of deep dive analysis of a BigQuery environment in Google Cloud Platform, according to audit logs - data access data, which can be used to optimise BigQuery usage, and improve time, space and cost of BigQuery.

 ## Pipeline Optimisation